w3c/wai-evaluation-tools-list/content/submit-a-tool.md

       <div class="fieldheader">
         <legend for="tool-checks" class="label-input">Accessibility checks</legend>
       </div>
-      <p>Which aspects of web accessibility can users evaluate with this tool?</p>
+      <p>Which aspects of web accessibility can users evaluate with this tool?
+We are experimenting with providing this as a feature to help users find the right tool for their needs.
+If there are other options that this tool can check, please add them in the 'other' text box below the list.</p>
       <div class="field-group">
         {% for option in checks.options %}
           <div class="radio-field">